 -

-Serve on a stylish cutting board and share with one pizza cutter.
+Serve on a nice cutting board and cut with a pizza cutter.

-Do you want more delicious recipes for pinsa?
-Check out our article with tips on different pizza toppings!
+Want more delicious pinsa recipes?
+Check out our article with tips on different pinsa toppings!